 Of course, it is okay to attend a public place to fellowship with other believers in a Christian Church or Jewish Synagogue.
 This can take place on Saturday morning or evening or Sunday morning or evening to fellowship with other believers and to pray with people outside your home circle.
 But going to church on the Sabbath does not necessarily replace the observance of Shabbat just as celebrating Easter does not replace honoring the Passover!

 But whether church or synagogue traditions are observed or not, as always and forever, the Sabbath (Shabbat) is clearly distinct from those and should be observed within the inner sanctum we call home (AT HOME) not in a public place, by the family who loves and honors God.
-Yeshua practiced this observance and told his disciplines He was not come to abolish the law, but to fulfill it.
+Yeshua practiced this observance and told his disciples He was not come to abolish the law, but to fulfill it.